 Please email or call the IT helpdesk at firstname.lastname@example.org or (517) 264-7655 to let us know your situation (main campus students only).

 What if I need to get library resources from off campus?

 Students who have reference questions can email Melissa Sissen at email@example.com.
 Inter-library loans and sharing of materials are at a standstill.
 Students should utilize what they can find in SHU databases and online search resources such as Google Scholar for their research and papers.

 - The bookstore website is open 24/7 at sienahts.bncollege.com.
 The Bookstore is fulfilling all textbook orders from its fulfillment center in Missouri.
 All orders will be placed online.
 Students are encouraged to order early as we will not carry most books in the store.

-- The bookstore encourages cashless transactions due to employee safety with handling dirty money and the coin shortage.
-There are contactless options available such as Apple Pay, Google Pay and Samsung Pay.
+- The bookstore encourages cashless transactions due to employee safety handling money.
+Contactless options such as Apple Pay, Google Pay, and Samsung Pay are available.

 - Any orders containing supplies or clothing will be shipped directly from the store.
 In-store pickup will be available for items available in the store.